DLTK's Crafts for Kids

 Great Britain Word Mining

-Print out the template and make as many common words as you can from the phrase.
+Print out the word mining puzzle and make as many words as you can from the phrase.
 This is good spelling practice for young children.
 There is

 also an art component to this worksheet, allowing children to design their own British flag.
 Thanks so much to Larns for contributing this idea!